mircealungu/mircea/thoughtstream.md

 Feb 10

-Pepper grinder filing.
+Pepper grinder filing girl at Woods.
 A little thing that an employee has to do.
 Maintenance.
-There are so many things to do in a company asa
+There are so many things to do in a company.

 feb 4